DeviaVir/node-vultr/README.md

 # node-vultr
-Node.JS library to communicate with the Vultr API
+Node.JS Promise-based library to communicate with the Vultr API